Being a mommy isn’t easy. Especially when you’re dealing with depression.

 Getting through the day without wanting to put the kids out of the house was a victory for me.

 Our kids were little too, both under five.
-It wasn’t our kids that needed to be fixed, it was me.
+But our kids weren’t acting out, it was me.
 I needed to get out of the funk I was in and be a good mommy again.